QuadSpinner/Gaea-Docs/Reference/Nodes/Adjustment--Gamma.md

+---
+uid: Adjustment--Gamma
+title: Gamma
+---

-The Gamma node applies Gamma adjustment to the heightfield.
+nThe Gamma node applies Gamma adjustment to the heightfield.
 It works exactly as Gamma works in an image processing program.

 | Setting   | Values      | Description                                                                           |
 | :-------- | :---------- | :------------------------------------------------------------------------------------ |